oVirt/ovirt-site/source/feature/sr-iov.html.md

                 -   if there are running vms on the host that are using those networks the operation (of changing max_vfs to 0) will fail.
         -   setting other value than 0
             -   enables sr-iov on the physical nic.
-            -   if sr-iov is not supported on the phisycal nic, the operation will fail with explanation error message.
+            -   if sr-iov is not supported on the physical nic, the operation will fail with explanation error message.
             -   limits the number of its VFs to max_vfs value.
-            -   if the updated value is bigger than the max_vfs that can be supported by the phisycal nic, the operation will fail with explanation error message.
+            -   if the updated value is bigger than the max_vfs that can be supported by the physical nic, the operation will fail with explanation error message.
             -   (open issue- consider having max_vfs and sriov_supported properties on the nic host, so the user won't have to wait for the error message to see there is a problem).
 *   <b>passthrough network</b>
     -   can be attached just to sr-iov enabled nic (nic with max_vfs > 0 set on it).